15 Minute Salmon and Zucchini Fritters

-These salmon fritters have zucchini, turmeric and salmon?
-A delicious combination!
+These salmon fritters have zucchini, salmon, breadcrumbs and some spices – they make a delicious combination!

 - canned salmon (you can also use canned tuna) – I like to buy these safely sourced options.